 videos of the exercises in the email you received regarding the procedure.

-● Position your child on a stable surface such as your lap or a changing table so that you can see into their mouth.
-If helpful, place a rolled up hand towel or receiving blanket behind their neck to help their head flex back, making it easier to see the inside of their mouth.
+Position your baby on a stable surface such as your lap or a changing table so that you can see into baby’s mouth.
+If helpful, place a rolled-up hand towel or receiving blanket behind their neck to help their head flex back, making it easier to see the inside of their mouth.
+You can do these exercises facing the baby, or from above the baby’s head, with their feet pointing away from you.
+Sometimes when the baby is crying and their